 The workshops series can also be offered to agencies and organizations on-site for a flat rate.
 Contact Elizabeth Rhodes at email@example.com for more information.

 **Please note that survivors of domestic violence are more than welcome to register for the series, however, it is not a service designed for survivors.
 ALL services for survivors are FREE.
 Call our 24 hour helpline at 508-755-9030 or visit www.ywcahelp.com for more information on our survivor services.

 - Trauma Effects, Abusive Mentality

 - Children’s Exposure to Domestic Violence

 - Safety Planning

-Classes will be held on Thursdays from 8:30 AM to 4:30 PM in July.
+Classes will be held on Wednesday and Friday from 9:00 AM to 12:30 PM in September.

 To register for our Domestic Violence 101 Workshops, please email Elizabeth Rhodes at firstname.lastname@example.org .